djgoldsmith/BYO_CTF/README.md

 Our Exploit is going to need several stages.

-  1. Check That Pyhon is installed.
+  1. Check That Python is installed.

      As a stripped back OS,  Python may not be installed on the system.
-We can check uing the ```which``` command.
+We can check using the ```which``` command.

 	 ```
 	 root@72ffe464b889:/# which python